 Q&A with Matt

-Matt Widdoes is the Director, Performance Marketing at King.
+Matt Widdoes is the Operations Director, Performance Marketing at King.
 Although King is headquartered in London, Matt is based out of their San Francisco office.
 He provides the strategic direction of the performance marketing organization as it relates to partnerships, ad tech, emerging platforms and digital/traditional media buying.

 How did you get into mobile marketing?